PREPARING FOR THE UNEXPECTED SERIES

 Andrew Roszak’s first book, Preschool Preparedness for an Active Shooter, has received praise from child care administrators, directors, providers, teachers, parents, and early childhood organizations.
 It is a 2020 IAN Book of the Year Award winner in two categories, Career/Occupational and Social Issues.
 Andrew’s book serves to complement on-site active shooter preparedness training.
 As a thank you for enrolling in our on-site training courses, we are pleased to provide a signed copy of Andy’s book to your program director.
 If you are interested in providing the book to your entire staff, please inquire on our Schedule a Training Form.

-The second book in the series:
+Preview the first book in the series:

 WHAT READERS ARE SAYING